AliceO2Group/AliceO2/Utilities/Tools/README.md

 that different platforms and version of the software might require adjustments in order to eliminate all the false positives).

-# Configuring emacs to format according ALICE Coding guidelines
+# Configuring emacs to format according ALICE Formatting Guidelines

 While not 100% ok, the file `Utilities/Tools/google-c-style.el` closely matches our coding guidelines and can be used by emacs users as a template for their